-7.5.6 To ensure that:

-- a) An estates strategy is produced and presented to the Police and Crime Commissioner for approval. - b) An ICT strategy is produced and presented to the Police and Crime Commissioner for consideration and endorsement in March each year. - c) A fleet management strategy is produced and presented to the Police and Crime Commissioner for consideration and endorsement in March each year. - d) The property portfolio is managed in accordance with the agreed estates asset management plan and within budgetary provisions, in consultation with the Chief Executive and Treasurer as appropriate.
+- 7.5.6 To ensure that: - a) An estates strategy is produced and presented to the Police and Crime Commissioner for approval.
+This will form part of the development of the capital programme and annual budget process. - b) An ICT strategy is produced and presented to the Police and Crime Commissioner for consideration and endorsement.
+This will form part of the development of the capital programme and annual budget process. - A fleet management strategy is produced and presented to the Police and Crime Commissioner for consideration and endorsement in March each year.
+This will form part of the development of the capital programme and annual budget process - d) The property portfolio is managed in accordance with the agreed estates asset management plan and within budgetary provisions, in consultation with the Chief Executive and Treasurer as appropriate.